cilium/cilium/README.md

 1. Bring up vagrant environment

+   This will bring up two VMs, node1 and node2, and compiles cilium-net inside the VMs.

    ```
    $ vagrant up --provider libvirt
    $ vagrant ssh
    ```

-2. Compile the docker plugin and tools
+   If you have changed any source code or want to recompile the daemon and plugins, you may reprovision the environment at any time with:
    ```
-   $ make
+   $ vagrant reload --provision
    ```

-3. Run the daemon
+2. Run the daemon

    ```
    $ sudo make run-cilium-daemon
    [...]
    ```

-4. Run the plugin
+3. Run the plugin

    ```
    $ sudo make run-docker-plugin
    [...]
    ```

-5. Run a container
+4. Run a container

    ```
    $ docker network create --driver cilium --ipam-driver cilium test-net